njfsmallet/pipebot/README.md

 - Limit on output size to prevent excessive responses
 - Conversation memory management for improved context retention
 - Embedding-based retrieval of relevant past interactions
+- OAuth authentication support
+- Proxy configuration for enterprise environments

+## Architecture

+PipeBot consists of three main components:

+1. **Backend (FastAPI)**
+   - REST API server running on port 8001
+   - Handles all AI interactions and command execution
+   - Manages authentication and authorization
+   - Provides endpoints for web interface

+2. **Frontend (Web Interface)**
+   - Modern web interface for easy interaction
+   - Built with React/Vue.js
+   - Served by Nginx on port 8080

+3. **CLI Tool**
+   - Command-line interface for direct interaction
+   - Supports both interactive and non-interactive modes
+   - Can be used in scripts and pipelines

 ## Prerequisites